 Marijuana Vs Hemp

 Hemp and Marihuana are not distinct species.
 Both describe a type of cannabis, a flowering plant in the Cannabaceae family.
-The terms have been culturally incorporated to differentiate the varieties of cannabis according to their THC content.
+Therefore we can say that the hemp term was culturally incorporated to differentiate the varieties of cannabis according to their THC content.

 That THC content demarcation was originated in the work of the Canadian Dr. Ernest Small, a research botanist who began studying and writing about cannabis in the 1970s.
 In 1976, he published “A Practical and Natural Taxonomy for Cannabis,” which set a dividing line between hemp and marijuana at 0.3 percent THC for purposes of establishing a biological taxonomy.

 Small never intended his 0.3 percent demarcation to have legal significance, but The United States codified this 0.3 percent dividing line in the 2018 Farm Bill.
 This was done despite a 2016 article Small published in the journal Agronomy in which described 0.3% THC as the “arbitrary threshold at which cannabinoid content is used to distinguish strains of hemp from marijuana.”

 Now if we talk about Cannabis Species which are Sativa, Indica, and Ruderalis, what we refer to as marijuana belongs in both the Sativa and Indica families.
 Hemp, on the other hand, is solely a member of the Sativa species.